Python-Community-News/.github/CONTRIBUTING.md

 The claiming steps:

-Enter a comment that says something to the effect of "I will work on this" and wait for a 👍🏾 from one of the organizers.
+1. Enter a comment that says something to the effect of "I will work on this"
+2. wait for a 👍🏾 from one of the organizers.
-Fork the code in your own repo.
+3. Fork the code in your own repo.
-Make the changes
+4. Make the changes
-Submit a PR
+5. Submit a PR